 Electrical power lines can fall after major storms like tornadoes.
 They can also fall when struck by another object like a damaged tree, an outdoor structure or a vehicle in a car accident.
 Unfortunately, shock from working on electrical lines is not uncommon, either.

-What to Do After a Power Line Accident
+What to Do After a Power Line Accident in Oklahoma

 If you are involved in an accident with a downed electrical power line, keep yourself safe from electric shock by minding the following safety rules: